oracle-livelabs/developer/db-application-development/pythondb-development-oracledb/pythondb-development-oracledb.md

       </copy>
       ```

-      On Oracle Linux 8, you can use pre-installed Python 3.6 and On Oracle Linux 7, you might need to install [Python 3](https://yum.oracle.com/oracle-linux-python.html).
+      On Oracle Linux 8, you can use pre-installed Python 3.6, and On Oracle Linux 7, you might need to install [Python 3](https://yum.oracle.com/oracle-linux-python.html).

 ## Task 2: Install python-oracledb

-1. Install python-oracledb use to following command, The --user option may be useful if you do not have permission to write to system directories
+1. Install python-oracledb use to the following command.
+The --user option may be useful if you do not have permission to write to system directories

       ```
       <copy>